YOUR RECIPE FOR CONVECTION COOKING!

 Select a Category then Double click on an image

 Cooking the leaner tender cuts of pork without drying out the meat can be tricky.
-This recipe which begins with a sear on the cooktop and a slow finish in the oven will yield not only incredibly flavorful pork chops, but they will be juicy and tender.
-A flavorful garlic herb paste is spread into a pocket that is carefully cut in the meat before cooking adding a delicious burst of flavor.
-Pair the chops with some roasted seasonal vegetables for an easy Convection Meal.
+This recipe which begins with a sear on the cooktop and a slow finish in Convection yields flavorful, tender, juicy pork chops.
+Before cooking a thin pocket is cut in the side of each chop and stuffed with a garlic herb paste which adds a delicious burst of flavor.
+The chops can be paired with some roasted seasonal vegetables for another easy Convection meal.

 Larissa Taboryski